paritosh1505/ERA_Normalization/README.md

 The `scores` function returns the training and testing loss and accuracy values.

-## Additional Files

-- `main.py`: This file contains the main script for training and evaluating the model.

-- `requirements.txt`: This file lists the required dependencies for running the code.

 ## Usage

 To use this code, follow these steps: